pilotmoon/PopClip-Extensions/source/Todoist.popclipext/Readme.md

 ### v5 — 4 Nov 2022

-* Added options to pre-specify a project and due date for tasks.
+* Added options to pre-specify a project, section and due date for tasks.
 * Formatting and links are preserved in the task's text.
 * Updated to work with Todoist's REST API v2.